GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 &nbsp;

-## Data Factory Ingestion Pipeline
+## Ingestion Pipeline through Data Factory

 When creating our Data Factory, we will select the same `Resource Group` and create a new instance based on our closest region.
 This will enable the resources available in this integration service.